Connect with Family Law Attorneys

 Scottsdale Divorce Lawyers

-How to Know When It's Time To Divorce
+How Do You Know When It's Time To Divorce

-If you’re reading this page, it’s likely that your marriage is experiencing some turbulence.
+If you’re reading this page, your marriage is likely experiencing some turbulence.
 After years of marriage, it’s not uncommon for couples to hit a rough patch.
-So how do you really know if it’s time to start thinking about divorce?
+So, how do you really know if it’s time to start thinking about divorce?

-Marriage is a serious commitment, and not all couples take as much time and thought as they should before tying the knot.
+Marriage is a serious commitment; not all couples take as much time and thought as they should before tying the knot.
 You’re not only making an emotional and possibly spiritual promise, but you’ve also entered into a legal contract.

 In the months leading up to the wedding, very few couples think about legal considerations.
 For instance, less than 10% of couples draw up a prenuptial agreement prior to marriage.